 Miniature pneumatics toolkit for control & sensing of Soft Robots and Programmable Materials.

-To make prototyping and innovation easily accessible to people from all backgrounds
+Our mission is to make soft robotics prototyping and innovation easily accessible to everyone.

 FlowIO, along with this website, is an ongoing research project at MIT Media Lab led by Ali Shtarbanov, who is a PhD student and researcher in the Responsive Environments group.
 Learn more by visiting the About page.